GamedevJS/Gamedev.js-Survey/questions-2024.md

 ## 27. Where do you find your target audience to test your game?
 _[checkboxes]_

-- Via my community/my fanbase
+- Via my community / my fanbase
 - Friends and family
 - I publish my test versions publicly
-- Game development affinity meeting groups (i.e. meetups)
+- Game development meeting groups and meetups
-- Discord/Twitter
+- Discord / Twitter / other socials
 - Forums
-- Recruiting agencies/tools
+- Recruiting agencies / tools
 - I don’t find an audience to test my games
 - _Other [text input]_